scalabli/quo/docs/apps.rst

         log()

-If you want to define an alias for the second option only, then you will need to use leading whitespace to disambiguate the format string:
+If you want to define an alias for the second apo only, then you will need to use leading whitespace to disambiguate the format string:

 Example: